Sia: Other ventures

 In the 2014 South Park episode "The Cissy", Sia provided the vocals for the fictional Lorde track "Push (Feeling Good on a Wednesday)".
 In 2016 Sia covered "Blackbird" by The Beatles for the Netflix original series Beat Bugs.
 She appeared in the 2017 animated film My Little Pony: The Movie as the voice of pop star Songbird Serenade.
 She also contributed an original song, "Rainbow", to the film's soundtrack.
 Sia wrote the songs for the soundtrack to the 2018 musical film Vox Lux, with a score by Scott Walker.

 She wrote a screenplay, based on a story that she had written in 2007, for the 2021 musical film, Music, which starred Ziegler, Kate Hudson and Leslie Odom Jr. Sia also directed the film and wrote its soundtrack.
 The film was released in Australia in January 2021 and in select IMAX theatres in the US for one night on 10 February 2021, followed by an on-demand release.
 It received negative reviews from critics and generated controversy for its depiction of autism.
+Sia said after the release of the film and subsequent backlash that she was diagnosed with autism.
 It was nominated for Best Motion Picture – Musical or Comedy at the 78th Golden Globe Awards.
 As director of Music, Sia later won the Golden Raspberry Award for Worst Director.

+Philanthropy

+Sia has been noted for her philanthropic gestures over the years.
+Prior to Thanksgiving in 2019, at a Palm Springs, California, Walmart and TJ Maxx, Sia paid for people's groceries and shopping in disguise.
+During the COVID-19 pandemic in 2020, Sia pledged to donate $1 million to CORE Response; she also donated the proceeds from her single "Saved My Life" to CORE Response's and AmeriCares' relief efforts.
+The same year she donated $100,000 to Australians in need in collaboration with Nova FM DJs Fitzy & Wippa and another $100,000 to community bail funds in support of the Black Lives Matter movement.

+Since 2016, Sia has given money to her favourite contestants in the reality television series Survivor; the tradition has been billed the "Sia Award".
+At the end of the 45th season, she had given a total of $1 million to contestants over the years.